jilongW/GenAIComps/comps/finetuning/src/integrations/xtune/README.md

 ```

 ## Fine-Tuning with LLaMA Board GUI (powered by [Gradio](https://github.com/gradio-app/gradio))
+> [!NOTE] We don't support multi-card in GUI now, will add it later.

 When run with prepare_xtune.sh, it will automatic run ZE_AFFINITY_MASK=0 llamafactory-cli webui.